 - 23. Gallbladder stores bile to aid in digestion.

-- 24. Fiber is the essential dietary nutrient.
+- 24. Fiber is an essential dietary nutrient.

 - 25. Water plays a vital role in digestion.

-To understand more about the human body, here are 25 interesting digestive system facts:
+To understand more about the human body, here are 25 fun facts about the digestive system:

 1. 9 major organs in digestion.